 Matthiessen State Park has 5 miles of well-marked, well-surfaced hiking trails for a relaxing walk or a vigorous hike.
 Large trail maps are located at all major trail intersections so visitors can choose a variety of routes.
 The upper area and bluff tops are easy hiking paths for the novice, but the trails into the interiors of the two dells may be difficult to negotiate, particularly during spring and early summer.
 Hikers must stay on marked trails, as steep cliffs and deep canyons can be dangerous.
 Hikers will marvel at the plant and animal life along the trails, and have an unparalleled view of geological wonders as they travel through the park.
 Alcohol is prohibited on all trails.

 Cross Country Skiing

 There are 6 miles of cross-country ski trails with ski rental available weekends from December through March.
-Call 815-667-4726 to check conditions and status before coming to use these facilities.
+Call the Do It, To It Ski Shop to check on rentals and snow conditions at 815-343-7125 or 815-343-9014 before coming to the park.

 Horseback Riding/Equestrian Camping/Mountain Bikes

 The park provides 9 miles of multi-use mountain bike/ horseback riding trails for those who own their own horse or mountain bike.
 The trails are color coded and marked with the yield order triangle which symbolizes that all users yield to horse riders.